Williamwzq007/ml-portfolio/README.md

 ## ML Portfolio

 Hi!
-I'm Ziqian Wang, a Mathematics undergraduate at Imperial College London.
+I'm Ziqian (William) Wang, a Mathematics undergraduate at Imperial College London, interested in Deep Learning, Natural Language Processing and Large Language Models.

-This repository collects my machine learning projects and small experiments.
+This repository, maintained actively and updated regularly, serves as a living record of my machine learning projects and recent progress.
-A recurring theme is to **connect implementation with the underlying mathematics**
-(linear algebra, optimisation, and probability).
+I started from the basics and continue to learn by building and extending models through hands-on experimentation, with new projects added as my interests and understanding evolve.

 ---